Schnouki/schnouki.net/content/2014-08-10 Flashing a stock Android image without wiping user data.md

 I'm sure all of this is common knowledge for a lot of people.
 But it's not obvious to me, so I'm just putting it here for the next time I need it :)

+**EDIT:** Just tried it and I can confirm that it works well to upgrade from Android 4.4.4. to Android 5.0 "Lollipop"!

 [Nexus 10]: https://www.google.com/nexus/10/
 [SuperSU]: http://download.chainfire.eu/supersu